nozzelozze/skola24-node/README.md

-# skola24-api

-Npm package designed to simplify the process of fetching schedules from Skola24.

-## TODO:
+# Skola24 Node API Library

+This library provides convenient access to the quite perplexing Skola24 API from TypeScript or JavaScript.